dadoPuccio/PD_derivative_free/README.md

 ## Installation
 In order to use `PDDF` you will need a working [conda](https://docs.conda.io/projects/conda/en/latest/index.html) installation.
-We suggest the creation of a new conda environment with the latest version of `Python`.
+We suggest the creation of a new conda environment with `Python 3.13`.
 The required dependencies `numpy` and `PyNomadBBO` can be installed through:
 ```
 pip install numpy
 pip install PyNomadBBO